Brick polytopes of spherical subword complexes and generalized associahedra: Introduction

 \section{Introduction}

+The classical associahedron appears in various contexts in mathematics, in particular in discrete geometry and algebraic combinatorics.
+As a geometric object, the associahedron provides a polytopal realization of the simplicial complex of the dissections of a convex polygon.
+As such, it comes within the scope of S.~Fomin and A.~Zelevinsky's theory of finite type cluster algebras and their famous classification according to the celebrated Cartan-Killing classification~\cite{FominZelevinsky-ClusterAlgebrasI, FominZelevinsky-ClusterAlgebrasII}.
+Indeed, the associahedron is a particular case of the generalized associahedra constructed by F.~Chapoton, S.~Fomin, and A.~Zelevinsky~\cite{ChapotonFominZelevinsky} to obtain polytopal realizations of the finite type cluster complexes~\cite{FominZelevinsky-ClusterAlgebrasII}.

+Although the algebraic framework does not generalize, the combinatorial dynamics defining cluster algebras extend beyond crystallographic root systems and their Weyl groups, to all finite root systems and their Coxeter groups.
+This generalization appears in the work of N.~Reading and his collaborations with D.~Speyer on Coxeter sortable elements and Cambrian lattices and fans~\cite{Reading-latticeCongruences, Reading-CambrianLattices, Reading-sortableElements, ReadingSpeyer}.
+Using this framework, C.~Hohlweg, C.~Lange, and H.~Thomas constructed different realizations of the generalized associahedra~\cite{HohlwegLangeThomas} extending ideas from~\cite{HohlwegLange}.
+In~\cite{Stella}, S.~Stella generalizes the approach of~\cite{ChapotonFominZelevinsky} and shows that the resulting realization of the cluster complex coincides with that of~\cite{HohlwegLangeThomas}.

-In ~\cite{PilaudPocchiola}, the first author and M.~Pocchiola studied pseudoline arrangements on sorting networks as combinatorial models for triangulations of convex polygons, pseudotriangulations~\cite{RoteSantosStreinu-survey}, and multitriangulations~\cite{PilaudSantos-multitriangulations}.
-Motivated by the question of the polytopality of the multiassociahedron, the first author and F.~Santos~\cite{PilaudSantos-brickPolytope} defined the brick polytope of a sorting network.
+In~\cite{PilaudPocchiola}, the first author and M.~Pocchiola studied pseudoline arrangements on sorting networks as a combinatorial framework for (generalizations of) triangulations of convex polygons.
+Together with F.~Santos, he defined the brick polytope of a sorting network~\cite{PilaudSantos-multitriangulations,PilaudSantos-brickPolytope}.
 This construction provides polytopal realizations of the simplicial complexes associated to a certain class of sorting networks.
 In particular, it turns out that all type~$A$ associahedra of C.~Hohlweg and C.~Lange~\cite{HohlwegLange} appear as brick polytopes for well-chosen sorting networks.

-Independently in~\cite{Stump}, the second author connected multitriangulations and subword complexes of type~$A$, which can be visually interpreted with sorting networks (see also a generalization developed in~\cite{SerranoStump}).
-Subword complexes were introduced by A.~Knutson and E.~Miller in the context of Gr\"obner geometry of Schubert varieties~\cite{KnutsonMiller-GroebnerGeometry}.
+Independently in~\cite{Stump}, the second author connected (multi-)triangulations of a convex polygon with subword complexes of type~$A$ (see also a generalization developed in~\cite{SerranoStump}).
+Such subword complexes were introduced by A.~Knutson and E.~Miller in the context of Gr\"obner geometry of Schubert varieties~\cite{KnutsonMiller-GroebnerGeometry}.
 The definition was then extended to all Coxeter groups in~\cite{KnutsonMiller-subwordComplex}.
 They proved that these simplicial complexes are either topological balls or spheres, and raised the question of realizing spherical subword complexes as boundary complexes of convex polytopes.